File Listing and Access Control

 The file listing shows all the documents uploaded by the currently logged in user, in date order (most recent first).
 Links are provided to enable the converted files to be viewed in a separate tab, and for selected subscribers the option to download a zipped fileset of the HTML5 converted files is provided (the is a "Pro" service option).
 This fileset can then be unzipped and placed on a local device or server or transferred to our managed service, www.webdoxx.com, for display to end users.

-When files are uploaded, they are converted to HTML5 format and stored in a folder as the converted files plus a zipped copy of this fileset.
+When files are uploaded, they are converted to HTML5 format and stored in a folder as the converted files.
 Each time a file is uploaded it is assigned its own unique location and hence its own unique web link (URL).
 For bespoke services the re-use of existing URLs for file updates can be provided.
 Source PDFs are not retained - they are deleted immediately after the conversion process has completed.
 The storage utilized is provided for each line item, together with the total storage used by all items added together (important for specific service levels - exceeding the allocated storage may result in additional charges).

 The Delete button enables all storage associated with the selected document to be deleted from the server, thus removing access to the document in question and releasing the storage space used.
 It is good practice to delete files no longer required, particularly if you are approaching your agreed storage limit.